pierreozoux/docker-training/exercises/image/README.md

 toto
 ```

-# Build a discourse docker image
+# Build the beginning of a discourse docker image

 1. clone the git into a new folder: